bklosk/resilient/README.md

 ### Running the Pipeline 🚀

-The main entry point is now the FastAPI application in `app.py`.
-This provides both a web API and command-line interface for processing LiDAR point clouds with orthophotos.
+The main entry point is now the FastAPI application defined in `app.py`.
+This application provides a web API for processing LiDAR point clouds with orthophotos and other related functionalities.

 To run the pipeline: